DreFlo/sdle-pub-sub/doc/report.md

 The client is implemented as an instance of a runnable class **ConcreteClient** that implements the **Client** interface.
 The **Client** interface has seven methods specified:
 - *send()*: to send a message to the server;
-- *receive()*: to receive a message from the server
+- *receive()*: to receive a message from the server;
-- *get(String topic)*: to get a message from a specific topic
+- *get(String topic)*: to get a message from a specific topic;
-- *get()*: to get a message for each of the topics the client is subscribed to
+- *get()*: to get a message for each of the topics the client is subscribed to;
-- *put()*: to publish a message to a topic
+- *put()*: to publish a message to a topic;
-- *subscribe()*:
+- *subscribe()*: to subscribe to a topic;
+- *unsubscribe()*: to unsubscribe to a topic.

 The client uses a *REQ* socket to send requests and receive replies.

-When the client makes a request it must receive a reply to that request or go through the timeout procedure before being able to do make any other request.
+For that, it makes use of timeouts and, as such, in the event of communication becoming unavailable for a certain amount of time, the client will time-out after some time, 10 seconds, after which it will attempt to communicate again, by resending the message to the server.

 ### Messages